-- Foursquare offers data segments that allow you to target fitness enthusiasts—no, really, the data segment is called “The Foursquare Fitness Fanatic.”
-These are users who regularly go to gyms, fitness centers, cycle studios, yoga studios, and so on.
+- Foursquare offers data segments that allow you to target fitness enthusiasts.
+The data segment is called “The Foursquare Fitness Fanatic.”
+These are users who regularly–or used to–go to gyms, fitness centers, cycle studios, yoga studios, and so on.

-We recommend your digital advertising campaigns run for at least a month, but sometimes the duration will be shorter depending on your campaign goals.
-That’s why it’s important to apply learnings from previous campaigns to improve the results for future ones.
+We recommend your digital advertising campaign run for at least a month, but the duration will sometimes be shorter depending on your product or service.
+That’s why it’s essential to apply learnings from previous campaigns to improve performance for future ones.

-As the campaign progresses, campaign reporting can help you see which targeting type is receiving the most engagement or number of conversions, and shift your budget to those types.
+As the campaign progresses, campaign reporting can help you see which type is receiving the most engagement or number of conversions.

-A whitelist is a list of your preferred sites.
-Meaning, if you’ve got a good click-through rate from a website or a number of websites, you can create a list to target only those sites in the future to help you work towards your campaign’s objectives.
+A preferred list is a list of your targeted sites.
+Meaning, if you’ve got a good click-through rate from a website or several websites, you can create a list to target only those sites in the future to help you work towards your campaign’s objectives.